Shelby

 Final Thoughts

 Staying vigilant against scam emails is crucial in today’s digital world.
-By recognizing red flags, securing your email account, and being cautious with links and attachments, you can significantly reduce the risk of falling victim to email scams.
+By recognizing the red flags, securing your email account, and being cautious with links and attachments, you can significantly reduce the risk of falling victim to email scams.
 Always trust your instincts—when in doubt, don’t engage with suspicious emails.
+If you’re ever in doubt, call your local computer shop.
+They tend to be much better at spotting scams than the average layperson.
+Use the following link for additional security ideas.